-On vehicles with steering wheel buttons, the current pressure of the individual tires in the display can be shown via the Service menu.
+On vehicles with steering wheel buttons, the current pressure of the individual tires can be shown in the display using the Service menu.

-For further information on displaying the current tire pressures, refer to "Checking the tire pressure electronically" (> page 277).
+For further information on displaying the current tire pressures, refer to "Checking the tire pressure electronically" (\triangleright page 286).